EAP for Compliance in Australia | Supporting Legal and Workplace Obligations

 What Does Compliance Mean for Workplace Wellbeing?

-Within the context of Australia, compliance encompasses a wide range of obligations, ranging from the accuracy of payroll to the health and safety of the workplace.
-Both the Fair Work legislation and the WorkSafe standards have been updated in recent years, which has resulted in the expansion of compliance to include psychological safety.
-Because of this, it is now anticipated of employers that they will take proactive measures to prevent harm caused by psychosocial hazards such as high workloads, bad management practices, and bullying.
-EAPs provide a method that is both easily accessible and economical for meeting a portion of this responsibility, thereby demonstrating to regulators that the company is serious about the welfare of its employees.
+Compliance in the context of Australia involves a wide variety of requirements, ranging from the accuracy of payroll to the health and safety of the workplace.
+Compliance is a broad concept.
+In recent years, both the Fair Work legislation and the WorkSafe standards have been amended, which has led to the extension of compliance to include psychological safety.
+Furthermore, the Fair Work legislation has been modified.
+In light of this, it is now expected of employers that they will take preventative actions to protect their employees from the harm that can be caused by psychological hazards such as excessive workloads, poor management practices, and bullying.
+Employee assistance programs (EAPs) offer a technique that is not only easily accessible but also cost-effective for satisfying a portion of this duty.
+This demonstrates to regulators that the firm is concerned about the wellbeing of its employees.

 Employee: